Laal Singh Chaddha: Aamir Khan Is All Smiles After Wrapping Chandigarh Schedule

 Later, Aamir took to his Twitter page to thank them and wrote, "Sometimes all it takes is one conversation.
 Thank you to my friends @akshaykumar & Sajid Nadiadwala for their warm gesture of moving the release date of their film Bachchan Pandey at my request.
 I wish them the very best for their film.
 Looking forward to it.
 Love. a."

-Now, Laal Singh Chadha is slated to be a solo Christmas 2020 release.
+Now, Laal Singh Chaddha is slated to be a solo Christmas 2020 release.

 Laal Singh Chaddha: Vijay Sethupathi To Shed 25 Kilos For The Role Of Army Officer?